cescofry/ujust-monocoque/README.md

 This will:
 - Check you are in the `dialout` group (needed for serial access)
+- Install a udev rule to prevent ModemManager from grabbing Moza devices
 - Create an Arch Linux distrobox container named `simracing`
 - Install `simapi-git`, `simd-git`, `monocoque-git` from AUR
 - Clone and build `simshmbridge` (not on AUR)